gbmhunter/blog/content/programming/cloud/aws/aws-iot/_index.md

 Link: https://github.com/aws/aws-iot-device-sdk-embedded-c

-X-CUBE-AWS is a port of the AWS IoT Device SDK to the STM32L4, STM32H7 and STM32WB series of microcontrollers<<bib-stm-aws-iot>>.
+X-CUBE-AWS is a port of the AWS IoT Device SDK to the STM32L4, STM32H7 and STM32WB series of microcontrollers[^bib-stm-aws-iot].

-[bibliography]
-== References
+## References

-* [[[bib-stm-aws-iot, 1]]] STMicroelectronics. _AWS IoT software expansion for STM32Cube (UM2178)_.
+[^bib-stm-aws-iot]:  STMicroelectronics. _AWS IoT software expansion for STM32Cube (UM2178)_.
 Retrieved 2021-08-30, from https://www.st.com/en/embedded-software/x-cube-aws.html